How do I set up a multiple-user subscription for a church office or library?

 An institution subscription provides access to the directory for multiple users.
 After purchasing a subscription you will be able to set up access for your team members using one or more of these methods:

-IP authentication - register your IP address(es) to provide automatic access for everyone in your office.
+IP address authentication – register your IP address(es) to provide automatic access for everyone in your office.

 EZProxy - libraries and colleges using EZProxy can also offer remote access to their members by registering their EZProxy IP address.

-To register your IP addresses or referring URL login to the website using your admin account (the email address and password used when purchasing a subscription).
+To set up any of these access methods, sign in to the website using your admin account (the email address and password used when purchasing a subscription).
 Go to My Account and select the Institution Admin tab.

 Step-by-step instructions: Managing your institution subscription